Sher110106/smai/Report.md

 ## Implementation Report: Laundry-Room Puzzle Solver

 ### Overview
 This project implements state-space search for the Laundry-Room Puzzle with BFS, DFS, Greedy Best-First, and A*.
-The final solver uses a single informed, resource-aware heuristic across Greedy and A*.
+The solver uses a single informed, resource-aware heuristic across Greedy and A*.

 ### State Representation
 - **State** `State(W, D, Q, H, B)`